berniejenny/MapAnalyst/ReadMe.txt

 Homepage: http://mapanalyst.cartography.ch
 Source code: https://github.com/berniejenny/MapAnalyst

+MapAnalyst uses the following libraries:
+JMapProjLib for map projections: https://github.com/OSUCartography/JMapProjLib JMapViewer for OpenStreetMap loading and rendering: http://wiki.openstreetmap.org/wiki/JMapViewer JAMA Java Matrix Package: http://math.nist.gov/javanumerics/jama/

 MapAnalyst comes as a NetBeans project.
 You can download the NetBeans IDE at http://www.netbeans.org

-MapAnalyst uses JMapProjLib for map projections: https://github.com/OSUCartography/JMapProjLib

 Feel free to improve or extend MapAnalyst.
 Please let us know when you've made any changes, and e-mail us the improved source code or push your changes to GitHub.